xmos/ai_tools/CONTRIBUTING.md

 * `integration_test` - Build any necessary components, generate all test data, and run all integration tests
 * `clean` - Cleans all builds

+To run the integration tests using multiple processors run

+  make integration_tests NUM_PROCS=4

+Replace 4 with the number of processors you want to use.

+On Linux you can utilize all your cores with

+  make integration_tests NUM_PROCS=$(grep -c ^processor /proc/cpuinfo)

+On macOS you can utilize all your cores with

+  make integration_test NUM_PROCS=$(system_profiler SPHardwareDataType | awk '/Total Number of Cores/{print $5}{next;}')

 ## Development Tips